neropatti/ammo-percentage-indicator/README.md

-# Ammo percentage indicator
+# Ammo Percentage Indicator

-This is useful for making sure you are efficiently using your ammo, ideally reaching that 50% mark on everything before taking a resupply cassette.
+This is useful for making sure you are efficiently using your ammo, ideally reaching that 50% mark on everything before taking a resupply.

 [Live mod](https://mod.io/g/drg/m/ammo-percentage-indicator)